Walkers (snack foods): Under PepsiCo ownership (since 1989)

 As of 2018, Walkers came under pressure from campaigners to change its packaging due to its contribution to litter and plastic pollution.
 As part of the protest a marine biology student wore a crisp packet dress to her graduation.
 She claimed the dress was inspired by litter she had seen on a beach.
 In September 2018, the Royal Mail appealed to customers to stop posting empty crisp packets to Walkers, which campaigners had asked people to do and "flood Walkers social media with pictures of us popping them in the post".
 Royal Mail was obliged by law to deliver the bags to Walkers' freepost address, but without envelopes they could not go through machines and had to be sorted by hand, causing delays.

 In 2018, Walkers launched six new flavours to celebrate the brand's seventieth birthday, with each flavour representing a different decade.
 In January 2019, Walkers unveiled new packaging for its main range, celebrating its British heritage through its design.
 The new packaging features the Walkers logo in the middle of each packet rather than centre-top, alongside a new series of illustrations which are laid out in the shape of a Union Jack flag, and feature icons and landmarks such as London's Big Ben and red telephone boxes, and Liverpool's Liver Building.

 In January 2024, Walkers launched three limited edition vegan flavours for Veganuary.
 BBQ Pork Ribs, Grilled Cheese Toastie and Flame Grilled Steak.
 In March 2024, Walkers reintroduced their 1990s range of football themed crisps.
 Salt & Lineker was joined by Chicken Tackle Masala, Steak & Ale Pie-nalty, and Sweet Chili Kicker.
 However, Walkers discontinued Worcestershire Sauce flavoured crisps at the same time.

 In 2024, Walkers took HM Revenue and Customs (HMRC) to a First-Tier Tax Tribunal, to argue that value-added tax should be removed from their Sensations Poppadom range as it was not a potato crisp.
 HMRC had applied the tax as the product was made using potato pellets, and the tribunal ruled in favour of HMRC.
 In 2025, Walkers appealed the decision to the upper tribunal, who upheld the original decision that the product was within the non-exempt category that includes "potato crisps, potato sticks, potato puffs, and similar products made from the potato, or from potato flour, or from potato starch".
+In January 2026, Walkers changed their logo to a new, "modern sun-inspired" logo.